Liam-Nothing/Exemple-Rest-API/README.md

 # Empty-Exemple-Rest-API

-Simple exmple or template of REST API.
+Simple exemple or template of REST API.

 ## Requirement